hazeedhrshd/Competitor-Analysis-of-Deliverando/README.md

 1. Clone this repository to your local machine.
 2. Install the required Python libraries by running `pip install pandas plotly`.
-3. Run the `Deliverado!!!.ipynb` notebook to perform data cleaning, wrangling and explore the interactive Plotly visualizations.
+3. Run the `Deliverado!!.ipynb` notebook to perform data cleaning, wrangling and explore the interactive Plotly visualizations.

 ## License